-This faculty track has been developed to recognize those faculty members, whose primary contribution is to the research mission of the College of Medicine.
+This faculty track has been developed to recognize those faculty members, whose primary contribution is to the research mission of the College of Medicine-Phoenix.
 Research Scholar Track faculty must have demonstrated potential for or achieved independence and excellence in the initiation, direction and completion of research projects.
 In addition, Research Scholar Track faculty may have administrative and/or teaching roles, and are expected to demonstrate mentorship in the context of research.
 Faculty on this track are typically employed at the University of Arizona.
 Faculty members who are not UA employees can qualify for this track at the discretion of their Department Head and departmental appointment, promotion and tenure committee if they meet all criteria for appointment and make a substantial and essential contribution which is critical to the mission of the College.
 A change in employment status or effort in service to the College requires review of title.

-1. Appointment as Instructor on the Research Scholar Track
+1. Instructor, Research Scholar Track

-Appointment at the level of Instructor on the Research Scholar Track is based on promise in research.
-To be appointed at this level, an individual typically must hold a doctoral degree or its equivalent in professional and/or technical experience, have completed a period of postdoctoral fellowship training or other relevant experience, and have demonstrated potential for excellence as an investigator.
+Appointment at the rank of Instructor on the Research Scholar Track is based on promise in research.
+To be appointed at this rank, an individual typically must hold a doctoral degree or its equivalent in professional and/or technical experience, have completed a period of postdoctoral fellowship training or other relevant experience, and have demonstrated potential for excellence as an investigator.
 A record of publications is expected.

-2. Appointment/Promotion to Assistant Professor on the Research Scholar Track
+2. Assistant Professor, Research Scholar Track

-Appointment at, or promotion to, the level of Assistant Professor on the Research Scholar Track requires the demonstration of promise for independence in research.
+Appointment at, or promotion to, the rank of Assistant Professor on the Research Scholar Track requires the demonstration of promise for independence in research.
 In addition to meeting the qualifications for Instructor, this would typically include a record of publication in peer-reviewed journals, the potential for or receipt of competitive fellowships or grants, and regular participation in professional meetings.
 Mentoring by the candidate of junior research colleagues and/or students in the context of research programs is expected.

-3. Appointment/Promotion to Associate Professor on the Research Scholar Track
+3. Associate Professor, Research Scholar Track

-Appointment at, or promotion to, the level of Associate Professor on the Research Scholar Track requires independent and productive research with clear evidence of extramural funding, typically as a principal investigator, or with unique and sustained contributions to collaborative research efforts.
-In addition to meeting the qualifications for Assistant Professor, there should be a strong and continuing record of publication in peer-reviewed journals.
+Appointment at, or promotion to, the rank of Associate Professor on the Research Scholar Track requires independent and productive research with clear evidence of extramural funding, typically as a principal investigator.
+Faculty whose research is primarily interdisciplinary or team research might not be first or senior author or principle investigator on a grant but they should demonstrate unique and significant contributions to the collaborative research efforts and their exact role in the collaboration should be clearly described In addition to meeting the qualifications for Assistant Professor, there should be a strong and continuing record of publication in peer-reviewed journals.
 An Associate Professor on the Research Scholar Track should have achieved a national research reputation with a record of invited national lectures, seminars, and journal and/or grant reviews.
-Candidates for this rank must demonstrate a substantial record of high quality mentoring of postdoctoral fellows, junior research colleagues and/or students and demonstrate excellence in College of Medicine educational or service activities.
+Candidates for this rank must demonstrate a substantial record of high quality mentoring of postdoctoral fellows, junior research colleagues and/or students and demonstrate excellence in College of Medicine-Phoenix educational or service activities.

-4. Appointment/Promotion to Professor on the Research Scholar Track
+4. Professor, Research Scholar Track